Eunos MRT station: Planning, construction, and opening

+After opening

-After the station's opening, its stairs had several design problems.
-In February 1996, a flight of stairs from the station's terrace to the ground underwent repairs after it had sunk into the ground.
-The difference between the concrete of the terrace and the soft soil of the ground resulted in a 40 cm drop, which posed a risk for elderly riders and young children.
-A similar issue arose in August 2006 along with another stair-related issue.
-According to a letter published in TODAY by a commuter, the "granite-clad steps of grandiose design" at the station's south front exit "[led] to nowhere".
-The other flight of stairs was a set of steps connected to a ramp near Eunos Food Centre in the east side of the station, which was criticised for appearing to be wheelchair accessible when it was not.
-SMRT Trains clarified that the first set of stairs was meant to connect a carpark to the station, whilst the ramp was originally not meant for wheelchair users.
+In February 1996, a flight of stairs from the station's terrace to the street level underwent repairs after it had sunk into the ground.
+The difference between the concrete of the terrace and the soft soil of the ground resulted in a 40 cm drop, which posed a risk for elderly commuters and young children.
+In August 2006, a letter written by a member of the public was sent to Today, who observed that the stairs at the station's south front exit "[led] to nowhere".
+The author also observed that a set of steps connected to a ramp near Eunos Food Centre at the east side of the station "assumes the wheelchair bound can suddenly get up and walk the [steps connected to the ramp]".
+SMRT Corporation clarified that the first set of stairs was meant to connect a carpark to the station, whilst the ramp was originally not meant for wheelchair users.
 It added that works were underway to fix the first set of stairs, which was uneven due to sinking into the ground, and to remove the ramp's stairs to make it wheelchair-accessible.

-On 6 December 2000 at 8:15 am, a man fell on the eastbound track just as a train was entering the station.
-The driver did activate the train's emergency brakes but could not avoid hitting the man.
-This resulted in the man, who was still breathing, to become trapped between two cabins.
-He was rescued by the Singapore Civil Defence Force, who transported him to Changi General Hospital where he died an hour later.
+On 5 December 2000 at 8:15 am, a man fell on the eastbound track just as a train was entering the station.
+(Note: The New Paper reported on the day of the accident that the man jumped onto the track, but news articles published a day after the accident say that the man fell onto the track.
+The man's family speculated that he may have fallen off the platform out of fright from the sound of the oncoming train.)
+The train struck the man, trapping him between two of its cabins.
+He was rescued by emergency forces but died an hour later.
+Following an increase in track intrusions, the Land Transport Authority (LTA) and SMRT decided to install platform screen doors at all elevated MRT stations.
+After several successful tests at different stations, works to install half-height platform screen doors were expected to start in 2010; they were installed at Eunos by August 2011.

-Following an increase in track intrusions and commuters slipping when rushing for the train, the Land Transport Authority and SMRT decided to install platform screen doors.
-After several successful tests at Jurong East, Yishun and Pasir Ris, they were eventually installed at Eunos station and commenced operations by March 2012.
-The station was retrofitted with high-volume low-speed fans by the first quarter of 2013.
-Noise barriers were installed on the viaducts from Eunos Road 2 to Eunos Road 5 by CCK Thomas Pte Ltd as part of a contract awarded in January 2015 to reduce sounds generated by trains.
-The installation was completed in 2018.
-In the same year, Eunos was one of ten stations that was affected by early closures, late openings and full closures (Note: The station was temporarily closed on 21 and 28 January) of the eastern portion of the East–West Line (EWL), from 5 January to 4 February as a part of works for rail maintenance and checks for a new signalling system.